praveen-bandla/LTS/README.md

 pip install -r requirements.txt
 ```

-🧪 Use Cases & Reproduction
+🧪 Use Cases & Reproducibility
 To reproduce experiments from the paper, run main_cluster.py with the appropriate flags:

 The data needed to run all experiments can be found on: